 On rare occasions, I encounter a frozen menu bar on my Mac.
 Perhaps you too have encountered a scenario where the beach ball appears when hovering over the menu bar.
 A lot of time, this can be resolved by killing the single app that’s causing problems.
 In other situations, you may need to completely kill and restart the menu bar to do the job.

-The menu bar, more specifically the menu bar extras located on the right side of the screen, is controlled by the SystemUIServer process on OS X. Therefore, killing SystemUIServer will result in the menu bar restarting.
+The menu bar, more specifically the menu bar extras located on the right side of the screen, is controlled by the SystemUIServer process on macOS.
+Therefore, killing SystemUIServer will result in the menu bar restarting.

 Since there’s no way to restart the menu bar from the menu bar interface itself, you can use one of the following two methods to kill SystemUIServer and give it a friendly push.